Erasmus+ internship funding (SMP)

 Proof: Copy of the child's birth certificate and travel ticket.

-Top-up for students with a disability (GdB of 20 or more) or chronic illness
+Top-up for students with a severe disability or chronic illness

-Students with a degree of disability (GdB) of 20 or more and students with a chronic illness which is associated with additional financial needs abroad can apply for this top-up.
+Students with a severe disability and students with a chronic illness which is associated with additional financial needs abroad can apply for this top-up.
 When applying for this top-up, you undertake to submit proof of your disability or chronic illness (e.g. confirming medical certificate or disability card).
 In the case of a chronic illness, the medical certificate must state that you will incur additional financial expenses abroad as a result.

-Note: Students with a disability (GdB of 20 or more) or chronic illness can alternatively apply for real costs.
+Note: Students with a severe disability or chronic illness can alternatively apply for real costs.
 In this case, the real costs must be fully documented with receipts.
 If you wish to apply for real costs, please contact the International Office of the KU at least three months before the start of your mobility.

 Proof: